GLOBAL HEALTH & DEVELOPMENT POLICY ACCELERATOR

 All Costs Covered

-• Influence billions of euros in development assistance and global health funding
+• Help direct billions in development assistance toward global health priorities

-• Shape pandemic preparedness and health security frameworks
+• Contribute to pandemic preparedness and health security frameworks

-• Guide EU engagement with WHO, Gavi, and the Global Fund
+• Help shape EU engagement with WHO, Gavi, and the Global Fund

 Here's what you'll experience: